 Tulips go with windmills.

 I am jaded.

-It isn't over until the fat lady swings the hula hoop.
+It isn't over until the fat lady swings.

 The day is getting long as we ride back to Haarlem past more tulip fields and this quiet canal.
 The sun stays up until late in the evening in May.
 Holland is one beautiful country.